 This initiative would not have been possible without the dedication of students, faculty, and mentors across the country.
 Here are the individuals who are spearheading this effort globally.

-Karly Hampshire is a founder and current co-director of the Planetary Health Report Card Initiative.
-She is a third year medical student at University of California, San Francisco planning to pursue a career in internal medicine, with interests in medical education and the health effects of climate change.
+Karly Hampshire is a fourth year medical student at the University of California, San Francisco planning to pursue a career in internal medicine, with interests in medical education and the health effects of climate change.
+She is currently on a research year exploring the impacts of extreme weather events on HIV outcomes and working as a fellow with the UC Center for Climate, Health, and Equity.

 Megan Duckworth is a medical student at the Alpert Medical School of Brown University.
 She is motivated to increase awareness about the interconnectedness between planetary and human health and to promote the environmental and human health co-benefits of lifestyle change with her patients.